camdenbalberg/restaurant-pos-system/README.md

 ~~To connect to web app: http://localhost:5173/  , or if using terminal simply the link provided in the terminal~~

-Now that Nginx has been added and being used as a reverse proxy:
+Now that Nginx has been added and being used as a reverse proxy, in your browser:
 `http://localhost` or simply `localhost`

 And to connect to specific rails controllers (backend API):